 Use -Gn to target an application to run on a specific processor for maximum performance.
-Any of the -Gn suboptions you choose results in your binary being optimized for corresponding Intel architecture 32-bit processors. -G6 is the default, and targets optimization for the Pentium II and Pentium III processors. -G7 targets the Intel Pentium 4 processor.
+Any of the -Gn suboptions you choose results in your binary being optimized for corresponding Intel architecture 32-bit processors. -G6 (-tpp6 on Linux) targets optimization for the Pentium II and Pentium III processors. -G7 (-tpp7 on Linux) is the default, and targets the Intel Pentium 4 processor and subsequent processors.
 Code produced will run on any Intel architecture 32-bit processor, but will be optimized specifically for the targeted processor.